 Members of the Public: None

-GeneralCousel, Chigozie Onyema, noted that there was a quorum present and the Board was in accord with State Statute and the meeting could now commence.
+General Counsel, Chigozie Onyema, noted that there was a quorum present and the Board was in accord with State Statute and the meeting could now commence.

 Chair Williams advised the Board that Commissioner Abdus-Sabur was excused due to daughter’s graduation, Commissioner Hollis submitted email of unavailability and Commissioner Cagley texted that she would not be here.
 Motion to excuse the Commissioners by Chair Williams, second by Commissioner Parrillo and approved by unanimous consent.